enginoid/makesomecloud/README.md

 ## More concretely, what does this project actually offer?

-It's a way to Bootstrap a microservices infrastructure...
+It's a way to bootstrap a microservices infrastructure...

   * ...on Google Cloud Platform
   * ...in a reproducible way (via Terraform files + Kubernetes manifests + Concourse pipeline files)
   * ...freeing you from spending time on tedious essentials (e.g., setting up a bastion host)
   * ...but letting you continuously deploy (with Concourse)
   * ...a Finagle microservice (more languages to come!)
-  * ...that runs on Kubernetes
+  * ...that runs on Kubernetes,
+  * ...is relatively cost-effective (thanks to GCP pricing and Kubernetes)
   * ...and is stored in a monorepo (backed by Pants as a build system)
-  * ...is relatively cost-effective (thanks to GCP pricing and Kubernetes)

 ## What should I do with this?